Varsha-R/JustJava/README.md

 # JustJava
-A simple coffee ordering Android app
+A simple coffee ordering Android app.
+It was built as part of the Udacity's Beginner Android Course